byui-cit/learning-modules/modules/css/css-fonts/prepare1.md

 ```
 Right now, any font styling on this page is from browser default CSS styles.

-Let's create the CSS file called styles.css.
-Open a new blank document and let's save it as styles.css in the same place you have the HTML file.
+Let's create a CSS file.
+Create a folder at the same level as our HTML file and call it styles.
+Within that folder, let's create a styles.css file.
+Open that styles.css in the editor.
+(If you've completed other learning modules you may already have these files.
+You can just add to them.)

 Let's change the font-family property of the body.
 We'll use a very different style of font so you can see easily see it change.

 ```css
 body {